wartman/modus/readme.md

 });
 ```

-As a handy shortcut, you can import modules from the same namespace by
-starting a module name with a dot:
+Relative imports can be created by prefixing a module with a dot.
+For example:

 ```javascript
 mod('example.otherModule', function () {